PllewxaM/Wordle-for-the-World/README.md

      pip install playsound==1.2.2

-If playsound is already installed use this command first :
+If playsound is already installed, use this command first :

      pip uninstall playsound